DiamondLightSource/rockingester/README.rst

 Otherrwise, if name of plate is a valid visit name, and the visit directory exists, then copies the images to the visit directory and inserts them into the database.

 Otherwise ignores the subdirectory.

+We have to leave all plate directories in SubwellImages since this is where Texrank expects them.

+After we don't need Texrank, then we can move the non-visit directories into SubwellImages_novisit, and move (instead of copy) them for good visits.
+This will keep SubwellImages clean and more efficient to poll.

 Documentation
 -----------------------------------------------------------------------